 I consider having to put a filter on my mouth similar to the feeling of being put in a cage.
 Growing up, my mom used to warn me that if I didn’t learn to hold my tongue, I’d find myself getting slapped in the face eventually.
 I must’ve taken her advice at least somewhat, because that hasn’t happened yet.
 My husband is wonderful in supporting and encouraging my intrinsic desire to write things down.
 Maybe he knows the outlet of journaling my feelings is what keeps me from getting that slap in the face.
 It was my mother-in-law who first described my language as “authentic”, rather than rude or crass.
 I cling to her description in my moments of unintentional insensitivity.

 I have always loved the art of documenting.
 I could never own enough journals.
 I treasure every photograph I’ve taken.
 Though, I can’t necessarily say that I love “photography” as much as I love capturing moments.
 For me, writing and taking pictures naturally go together in my passion to remember as much of life as I can.

-I teach and live in small-town Seymour, Indiana with my husband, Ethan, who practices physical therapy.
 I was 12 and he was 15, in 2008, when he won me over with his words.
 We knew from our young ages, on the very first day we met, that we would one day get married.
 Together, we’ve been making memories for me to document since then.